tophercollins/zombie-survival/README.md

 Health Chart:

-3 - Full Health
+3 health points: Full Health
-2 - Wounded - Player must consume 1 medicine token or rest at camp for one day to recover.
+2 health points: Wounded - Player must consume 1 medicine token or rest at camp for one day to recover.
-1 - Severely Wounded - Player is unable to go out on missions.
+1 health point: Severely Wounded - Player is unable to go out on missions.
 Player must consume 2 medicine tokens and stay at camp for one day to recover.
-0 - Dead - Player is out.
+0 health points: Dead - Player is out.

 ## Camp
 At the start of the game the camp begins with: